amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Non-working games:
 ------------------
-About 25-30 games are currently (2019-11-03) not working due to CPU features not yet implemented in the Minimig core.
-There is currently active development efforts to remedy this.
+About 25-30 games are currently (2020-04-14) not working due to CPU features not yet implemented in the Minimig core.
+Over the past year compatibility has improved a lot, and that trend is likely to continue.
 A few more titles do not work, or are very glitchy, due to other inaccuracies.
 This will also hopefully improve over time.

 The menu has a special "[ Issues ]" folder where the non-working titles (known to us) are found.
 As more accurate versions of the Minimig core are released,